Configure your system

 Because of the file size, download may take a few minutes.

-To begin the classification process, you'll create an ArcGIS Pro project with the imagery you downloaded and save a few bookmarks to use while creating training samples.
+To begin the classification process, you'll download an ArcGIS Pro project containing a few bookmarks to guide you through the process of creating training samples.

-- Start ArcGIS Pro.
-If prompted, sign in using your licensed ArcGIS account.
+If prompted, sign in to your ArcGIS Online or ArcGIS Enterprise account.

-- On the Map tab, in the Layer group, click Add Data.
+- On the ribbon, on the Map tab, in the Layer group, click Add Data.